NYancer3/Knowledge19-CCW0014/guidebook.md

     }
     ```
-    4. Option schema (we are adding an option called Event Driven to the schema):
+    4. Option schema (we are adding an option called Event Driven to the schema, the last one):
     *(Note: this can also be updated in the Widget Editor using the Edit Option Schema as done in LAB 1)*
     ```javascript
     [